girder/large_image_wheels/README.md

 If these wheels were published under alternate names, they could be published to pypi.
 However, this would require a wheel for every supported OS or have conditionals in downstream packages' setup.py install_requires.
 Further, it would preclude using custom-built libraries (such as GDAL with licensed additions).

 Using `--find-links` seems like the best choice of these options.
 Downstream packages can list the expected modules in `install_requires`.
 Installation doesn't become any harder for platforms without wheels, and custom-built libraries are supported.

+## Future Work

+- More optional libraries

+  Several packages (GDAL, ImageMagick, vips, and probably others) could have additional libraries added to the built wheels.
+As time permits, those libraries that are appropriately licensed may be gradually added.
+See the Dockerfile for comments on what else could be built.
+If there is a specific need for a library that hasn't yet been included, please create an issue for it.

+- More executables

+  A variety of executables are bundled with the wheels in appropriate `bin` directories.
+There are additional tools that could be added (for instance, OpenJPEG has some executables that could be added to the OpenSlide or the vips wheel).
+If there is a specific need for an executable that hasn't been included, please create an issue for it.

+- Automate version checks

+  When any dependent library changes, the wheels could be rebuilt.
+Some of this could be more automated.
+Some versions don't work together (Boost 1.70/1.71 with mapnik, for instance), so it can't be fully automatic.

+- Automate releases

+  The wheels should be published from a successful CI run rather than from a user commit.